zekikos/Binance-historical-price-collector/README.md

 # Binance historical price collector
-A script that collects historical price data into a .csv file
+A script that collects historical price data into a .csv file.